 719 N Humphreys St

-Kickstand is a nice quiet, laid-back coffee house in the downtown neighborhood.
-Serving great espresso drinks (they use Italian Espresso Coffee and Illy Cafe brand) in a cozy, spacious setting with attractive local art, Kickstand is the perfect choice for those who want an eclectic coffee shop with a more relaxed vibe.
+Kickstand is a nice quiet, laid-back coffee house located just outside of the downtown.
+Serving great espresso drinks (they use Italian Espresso Coffee and Illy Cafe brand) in a cozy, spacious setting with attractive local art, Kickstand is the perfect choice for those who seek an eclectic coffee shop with a more relaxed vibe.

 The specialty mochas here are fantastic.
-Try the Endo, a delicious mint flavored specialty.
-The basic Americano is really taste too: probably the richest in flavor in all of town.
-Drinks are always served piping hot (I hate mediocre temp coffee drinks) by friendly and fast baristas.
+Try the Endo, a delicious dark chocolate mint flavored specialty.
+The basic Americano is really tasty too: probably the richest in flavor in all of town.
+Drinks are always served piping hot (great for anyone who can’t stand lukewarm coffee!) by friendly and fast baristas.

 Aside from coffee, they make breakfast burritos fresh daily and offer local pastries and treats from Sugar Mamma’s Bakery.